marionebl/jaketrent-blog/source/_posts/2015-02-26-test-react-componentwillreceiveprops.md

 There is definitely more setup here to make this happen.
 I feel like usually testing a React Component doesn't require this much test code.

+## `componentWillReceiveProps` in Action

+Here is a Component that uses `componentWillReceiveProps` to make a simple display change:

+<a class="jsbin-embed" href="http://jsbin.com/munaxuguta/12/embed?js,output">JS Bin</a><script src="http://static.jsbin.com/js/embed.js"></script>

+You can also check out this [slightly modified jsbin](http://jsbin.com/buwoqod/22/edit?js,output) which does the test assertion.

 What methods have you used to test Components that use either `componentWillReceiveProps` or other interesting lifecycle methods?